 Using Copyright to Combat Revenge Porn

+Although copyright is not a perfect solution, it provides a powerful tool to combat revenge porn.
 In Part I, I examine how Section 230 protects revenge porn traffickers, like IsAnyoneUp, from liability.
 Part II discusses why harassment, stalking and privacy laws are often inadequate means of fighting revenge porn.
 In Part III, I explain why existing and proposed legislation presents problems for both victims and free speech.
-Finally, Part IV outlines why copyright functions as a solution to the revenge porn problem.
+Finally, Part IV outlines why copyright functions as a powerful tool to combat revenge porn.

-Keywords: revenge porn, copyright, privacy, First Amendment, sexting, free speech, section 230, DMCAAccepted Paper Series
+Keywords: revenge porn, copyright, privacy, cyberlaw, First Amendment, sexting, free speech, section 230, DMCA